georgeonalo/CICD-Jenkins-ArgoIM-ArgoCD-Pipeline/README.md

-# Deploy a java spring-boot-app in kubernetes with ArgoCD
+# Deploy a java spring-boot-app with CICD in k8s using Jenkins, GitHub Pipeline, Docker, SonarQube and ArgoCD

 In this project i did an end to end deployment of a spring-boot-app in kubernetes cluster using; **ArgoCD**, **Jenkins**, **Docker pipeline**, **SonarQube** and **GitHub Pipeline**